ecoArcGaming/battlecode25/README.md

 ### Project Structure

 - `java/`
+  `java/src/v3`
-   Java robot source code and scaffold for the Java engine.
+   Final ava robot source code and scaffold for the Java engine.
 - `python/`
    Python robot source code and scaffold for the Python engine.